Skip to main content Skip to search Skip to main navigation

 Your daily luxury

-Tamping or pressing the ground coffee into the flask is the last step before it is clamped into the portafilter
+Tamping or pressing the ground coffee into the plunger is the last step before it is clamped into the portafilter machine

 Brewing methods & recipes for filter coffee